Nelson A. Miles: Indian Wars

 later American Indian Wars against the native American Indian tribes of the Great Plains, of the Mid-West, among whom he was known as "Bearcoat" (for his characteristic bearskin fur coat).
 In 1874–1875, he was a field commander in the force that defeated the Kiowa, Comanche, and the Southern Cheyenne along the upper Red River of the South.
 Between 1876 and 1877, he participated in the campaign that scoured the Northern Plains after 5 companies of the 7th U.S. Cavalry Regiment under the command of Lt.
-Col. George Armstrong Custer were massacred at the Battle of the Little Big Horn in June 1876, and forced the Lakota Sioux tribe under chiefs Sitting Bull and Crazy Horse and their native allies onto designated federal Indian reservations.
+Col. George Armstrong Custer were killed at the Battle of the Little Big Horn in June 1876, and forced most the Lakota Sioux tribe and their native allies onto designated federal Indian reservations.
 In the winter of 1877, he drove his bluecoat mounted troops on a forced march across the eastern Montana Territory to intercept and stop the Nez Perce tribal band led by Chief Joseph (1840–1904), after the Nez Perce War, heading north to cross the border into British Canada.
 For the rest of his career, General Miles would quarrel with General Oliver O. Howard (1830–1909), who also led the pursuing expedition over taking credit for Chief Joseph's capture.
-Later while on the Yellowstone River, he developed expertise with the use of the heliograph for sending long-distance communications signals utilizing ancient principles of sunlight and mirrors, establishing a 140 mi line of stations with heliographs connecting far-flung military posts of Fort Keogh and Fort Custer, in the Montana Territory in 1878.
+Later while on the Yellowstone River, he developed expertise with the use of the heliograph for sending long-distance communications signals using sunlight and mirrors, establishing a 140 mi line of stations with heliographs connecting far-flung military posts of Fort Keogh and Fort Custer, in the Montana Territory in 1878.
 The heliographs were supplied by Brig.
 Gen. Albert J. Myer (1828–1880), of the U.S. Army's Signal Corps.